jto/jto.github.io/_posts/2014-01-24-play_new_validation_api.md

 ### Type signature

-The JSON API is always assuming your going from, or to json.
+The JSON API is always assuming you're going from, or to json.
 Since the new API is generic, you always have to be explicit about the `I` and `O` types.
 This change has some impacts on the API use and possibilities.
 The most obvious is that the new API is a tiny bit more verbose than the json API.

 But the generalization also impacts positively the API, and some things are easier to implement.